 Tom Sullivan | May 28, 2020

-Since the COVID-19 outbreak, health care as an industry has accelerated its pace of change beyond what previously thought to be possible.
+Since the COVID-19 outbreak, health care as an industry has accelerated its pace of change beyond what was previously thought to be possible.
 And that spans providers, payers, federal and state governments as well as pharma and vaccine development.

 “What we’ve seen is a breathtaking change in collaboration and operational transformation,” says Sachin Jain, MD, former President & CEO, CareMore.

 Alice Chen, MD, Deputy Secretary for Policy and Planning and Chief of Clinical Affairs, California Health and Human Services Agency, added: “Change happens at the speed of trust.
 And it’s been really interesting because hospitals and pharma were very much in the hot seat — and they’re now our saviors in terms of being able to care for surge and develop therapeutics.”

 Jain this week hosted the Health Evolution virtual gathering Leadership During a Crisis: Authenticity, Decision Making and Communication.
 Joining Jain and Chen were Peter Fine, President & CEO, Banner Health and Karen Ignagni, President & CEO, EmblemHealth.

 This article examines the need for the following leadership attributes during a crisis, COVID-19 or otherwise:

 Requisite leadership basics such as credibility, deep organizational knowledge, relationship building, transparency and trust, of course, set the foundation for strategies and tactics that are likewise always important but reach the height of criticality during a crisis.

 Honoring the humanity of the workforce